 Yes, perhaps if George does take the job then his family will be provided for.
 However, is this really the maximization of happiness?
 Not in George’s internal world it is not.
 Therefore, what can be said about the maximization of pleasure in George’s world if he ends up taking the job?
 Likely he will be horribly depressed at his actions and will fail to reach the maximum potential of happiness.
 This, Williams relates, is something utilitarians casually shrug off.

 Initially, the utilitarian would disregard Jim’s emotions on the overall event.
 If Jim were to shoot the man, then he would feel bad.
-However, if Jim failed to shoot the man, if negative responsibility holds firm, Jim too should feel bad because he would indirectly be killing twenty Indians.
+However, if Jim failed to shoot the man, if negative responsibility holds firm, Jim too should feel bad because he would indirectly be killing twenty Native Americans.
 In both cases it seems as though Jim would feel bad and that these feelings should not be acknowledged by the utilitarian.
-To this, Williams wants to make the claim that Jim should not feel bad for not shooting the single Indian.
-In fact, it is because of the action of Pedro that the twenty Indians will die, not because of Jim’s.
+To this, Williams wants to make the claim that Jim should not feel bad for not shooting the single Native American.
+In fact, it is because of the action of Pedro that the twenty Native Americans will die, not because of Jim’s.